Frequently Asked Questions

 How long does a CASA advocate remain involved with a case?

-What qualifications does a CASA advocate need?
+What qualifications does a CASA need to have?

 Are there other agencies or groups providing a similar service?